 Recall that in II.2, we saw that continuity of partials of u, v (and the CR equations) was equivalent to holomorphy of f.
 We now know that this is equivalent to f being infinitely differentiable, and so to u, v being infinitely differentiable.
-So, for example, assuming continuity of 2nd-order partials (so as to have $u{xy} = u{yx}$ by Clairault's Theorem, used in the proof that the CR equations imply u, v harmonic) is in fact no restriction.
-But we needed the definition of domains D as being connected in II.3, and the subsequent theory above, to establish this.
+So we now know that assuming continuity of 2nd-order partials (so as to have $u{xy} = u{yx}$, used in the proof that the CR equations imply u, v harmonic) is in fact no restriction.